Reflexive symmetric differentials and quotients of bounded symmetric domains

-In the same spirit, we have the following singular version of \cite[Theorem 0.1]{bkt}.
+In the same spirit, we have the following normal version of \cite[Theorem 0.1]{bkt}.

-\begin{proposition}[=Proposition \ref{psing}] Let $X$ be a projective klt variety.
+\begin{proposition}[=Proposition \ref{psing}] Let $X$ be a normal projective variety.
 Suppose there is a finite dimensional representation of $\pi_1(X)$ over some field with infinite image.
 Then $X$ admits a non-zero reflexive symmetric differential. \end{proposition}